ECNU-DEIT-ACADEMIC-2019/MY-job-/README.md

 5.conclusion

-For MOOC, the low completion rate of MOOC learning, the lack of learning sustainability, the lack of participation of MOOC learners and the lack of learning investment are the problems what should be solved in the future.
+For chinese university MOOC, the low completion rate of MOOC learning, the lack of learning sustainability, the lack of participation of
+MOOC learners and the lack of learning investment are current problems what should be solved in the future.With more and more people register at this platform, more individualized and abundant courses should be developed for all kinds of learners.All in all,I am strongly optimistic about the development of the MOOC platform.Especially as technology increasingly progress,our social productive forces will be improved highly,so we will have much more personal time to study.